-Covid 19 coronavirus: Kiwis in quarantine hotels released early for compassionate leave
+Covid 19 coronavirus: Govt lifts suspension on early leave for Kiwis in managed isolation

 No quarantine in Dunedin

-Dunedin would not be used for quarantine and managed isolation facilities at this stage Woods also revealed today.
+Dunedin would not be used for quarantine and managed isolation facilities at this stage, Woods also revealed today.

 Last week she had ruled out Queenstown and Invercargill.